What’s the biggest difference between the English and the Italian subject pronouns?

 Your turn!

-Strengthen your skills on the Italian subject pronouns with these small interactive exercises.
+Practice your skills on the Italian subject pronouns with these little interactive exercises.

 What next?

-Now that you’ve seen how to say the subject pronouns in Italian, you might want to keep learning Italian online with these free Italian resources:
+Now that you’ve seen how the Italian subject pronouns work, you might want to keep learning Italian online with these free Italian resources:

-If you liked this lesson, consider sharing it with your social media friends who are also studying Italian.
-You will find the share buttons at the bottom of this page.
+❤️ If you liked this guide on the Italian subject pronouns, consider sharing it with your social media friends who are also studying Italian.